Multipixels/4nl3-group-project/1-annotation-setup/data/SUBMISSION_README.md

 In order to use this annotator tool, please do the following.

-1) Make sure to read the annotation guidelines.
+1. Make sure to read the annotation guidelines.
-2) Copy your `data_x.json` data into `input_data.json`.
+2. Copy your `data_x.json` data into `input_data.json`.
 Do not rename the data, keep it as `input_data.json`.
-3) Ensure you have pandas downloaded and installed. `pip install pandas`.
+3. Ensure you have pandas downloaded and installed. `pip install pandas`.
-4) Run the file by doing `python annotator.py`.
+4. Run the file by doing `python annotator.py`.
-5) Read through the initial instructions and click Enter.
+5. Read through the initial instructions and click Enter.
-6) Type a number `0`, `1`, `2`, ... and so on based on they label you want to give the message.
+6. Type a number `0`, `1`, `2`, ... and so on based on they label you want to give the message.

-Your progress is saved at the end of ever game.
+Your progress is saved at the end of every game.
 If you quit and come back, you'll start where you left off.
 If you made a mistake at any point, just make a note of it when providing the data back to us.

 ## Additional Information